boardzilla/boardzilla-docs/docs/faq/index.md

 ## If I make my game available on boardzilla.io, do I need publish the source as well?

-If your game uses the `@boardzilla/core` library, and no other AGPL licensed software, you do not need to publish the game source code.
+If your game uses the `@boardzilla/core` library you do not need to publish the game source code.
+However, if you're using other libraries which require you to publish the source code, you'll need to comply with those.

 ## Can I monetize my game?

 You can do anything the AGPL provides, including monetizing it however you'd like.
+For an overview of your rights under the AGPL license, take a look at https://choosealicense.com/licenses/agpl-3.0/.

 ## What If I want to monetize my game but not publish the source code?

-If you'd like to do, you're probably interested in a license other than the AGPL.
+You probably want a different license other than the AGPL.
 Please contact us at info@boardzilla.io to arrange for an alternate license.
+As well, we're planning to offer a way to monetize games on boardzilla.io.

 ## What if i want to improve `@boardzilla/core` on my own?